 How to determine the best-fit franchise before taking the leap

 There are nearly 754,000 franchise owners in the United States, and interest in owning a franchise has never been higher.
 The advantages of owning a franchise as a path to entrepreneurship are compelling.
 And the freedom you can gain through franchise ownership is often life changing.
 But, choosing the right franchise makes a huge difference on your happiness and ultimately, your success as an owner.
+Consider these factors to determine the best-fit franchise for you.

 Whether you’re just beginning your research into potential franchisors, or you’re getting ready to make a final decision, be sure that you’re factoring in this advice when making a decision: